Open Saturdays and Sundays from 1:30PM – 4:30PM

 This year our main exhibit will look at how the poor were supported in Mansfield from the 1800s to the 1930s.
 It will focus on the Mansfield Poor House, the Connecticut Soldiers’ Orphans’ Home, and some of the federal social programs and public works projects that assisted Mansfield’s needy during the Great Depression.
 There will also be an exhibit that recognizes the Stearns family and their Mountain Dairy business.
 This year marks the 250th anniversary of when Boaz Stearns and his family settled on Chestnut Hill in 1772.

+Admission is $5.00/adult; free for MHS members and children 12 and under.
 The wearing of face masks inside the museum is optional but encouraged.
 Following the opening, the museum will be open on Saturday and Sunday, 1:30 – 4:30PM through the end of September.

 You can purchase a ticket for visiting the museum through our website or at the door on the day of your visit.

 Poverty, homelessness and hunger are perennial problems that have affected many throughout history.
 Recently, COVID has demonstrated just how vulnerable we are and how quickly one’s financial circumstances can change.
 Since the pandemic began, many more now struggle with joblessness, housing issues and food insecurity.
 Thankfully, today there are many more social safety nets available than there were in the past.

 The main exhibit provides a historical look at how the poor were supported in Mansfield, first on the local level, and later with the help of state and federal programs.
 The exhibit focuses on the Mansfield Poor House, the Connecticut Soldiers’ Orphans’ Home, and some of the social programs and a public works project that assisted Mansfield’s needy during the Depression.